-Nevada contractors license surety bonds vary in amount from $1,000 to $500,000, but are always effective for 2-year terms.
+Nevada contractor license surety bond pricing is based on the bond amount, which can vary from $1,000 to $500,000, and is always bought for a 2-year term.
 The required amount of the bond is determined by the Nevada State Contractors Board.
 Specifically, bond amounts depend on the following factors:

 - monetary limit granted

 - the applicant’s business financials and/or personal financial statement

 The cost of a Nevada contractor bond may be as low as $100, but is ultimately determined by a review of the applicant’s credit report.
 Since the required amount and price of this bond fluctuate so much, we suggest calling in to receive a free, personalized bond quote.
 Give us a call today at 1 (800) 308-4358 or to get started.

 |Varies Contractors Board License Bond||Varies||Starts at $100||GET A QUOTE|

 To receive a free bond quote fill out our online bond request form.
 You’ll be contacted by a member of our team of surety specialists who will walk you through each step of the bonding process and get you a free surety bond quote.

 Nevada contractors license bonds ensure that a contractor will faithfully and honestly comply with all of the rules stated in Chapter 624 of the Nevada Revised Statutes, and perform all contracted duties during the specified time period of the project’s completion.
 Unlawful acts under this bond include:

 - using any of the funds provided by the customer for anything other than the assigned project

 - misleading the customer to make more money